SOFTWARE ENGINEERING - 2024/5

 - Discussion forums

 The lectures provide an introduction to the core concepts, which are reinforced through examples and activities.
 Students will apply their knowledge in the practical lab sessions, using open source data modelling software and Java IDE.
+Students will work individually as well as collaboratively with their peers.
 The SurreyLearn VLE provides discussion forums to support the module material and coursework project.
 Individual and general feedback is continuously provided to support the students' learning.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.